 A Yale student reimagining human-centered design, particularly in startups and Edtech.

-Currently · Designing the mobile app for Dayli, an AI-powered startup that simplifies group scheduling
+Summer 2025 · Lead UI/UX Designer @ Dayli, an AI-powered startup that simplifies group scheduling

-Currently · Product Management Intern for Yale University Press, conducting web usability testing
+Summer 2025 · Product Management Intern @ Yale University Press, conducting web usability testing

-Spring 2025 · Designed an environmental justice AI chatbot interface and the Yale Intramural Sports site with Design at Yale
+Spring 2025 · Project Designer @ Yale Intramural Sports x Design at Yale

-Spring 2024 · Cram Presentation Designer (<10% of applicants) for Fiveable, which helped thousands of students study for AP exams
+Spring 2024 · Cram Presentation Designer (<10% acceptance) @ Fiveable, which has helped millions of students study for AP exams

 Email · LinkedIn · Instagram